pulp/pulp/docs/sphinx/user-guide/nodes.rst

 Quick Start
 -----------

-This assumes there are two Pulp servers up and running, the following steps could generally be followed to get a basic *Nodes* parent and child setup going.
+This assumes there are two Pulp servers up and running.
+The following steps could generally be followed to get a basic *Nodes* parent and child setup going.
 To simplify the writeup, it's assumed that the parent server's hostname is ``parent.redhat.com`` and it has a repository named ``pulp-goodness`` that we want to share with our child.